Heathrow Airport Accident Claims

 Heathrow Airport Accidents at Work

-There are a large number of employees at Heathrow airport who occupy a very varied range of job roles:
+There are a large number of employees employed at airports in the UK who occupy a very varied range of job roles:

 - as a baggage handler